-It has been just over 18 months since Nemours/Alfred I. duPont Hospital for Children partnered with the State of Delaware to manage the newborn screening program.
+It has been just over 18 months since Nemours Children’s Hospital, Delaware partnered with the State of Delaware to manage the newborn screening program.
 We would like to take this time to provide an update to our partners in the community regarding our progress.

 - Several partnering birthing hospitals are taking advantage of free Saturday shipping of specimens offered by our state’s newborn screening laboratory provider, PerkinElmer.
 We anticipate that this will significantly reduce the time it takes from collection to receipt by the lab and speed the availability of newborn screening results.